The Jerry H. Labowitz Theatre for the Performing Arts

 Rat Film: Screening and Discussion with Theo Anthony and Paige Glotzer

 Described by film critic Eric Kohn as “careen[ing] from scientific observation and historical overview to spiritual inquiry with a freewheeling approach that never ceases to surprise,” Rat Film is a profound—and profoundly troubling—meditation on the disturbing congruity between discourses on race and on rat removal in Baltimore.
-Filmmaker Theo Anthony interweaves the story of present-day efforts to exterminate the city's rats with Baltimore’s historical practices of brutal racial segregation and its former “chief rat catcher’s” admiration for eugenics.
+Filmmaker Theo Anthony interweaves the story of present-day efforts to exterminate the city's rats with Baltimore's historical practices of brutal racial segregation and the stated admiration of eugenics by the city's former "chief rat catcher."
 Narrated by a detached, seemingly inhuman voice, the film reveals the ways in which racialized thinking so often underlies seemingly scientific planning and public health policy.
 Far from neutral, such policies, in Anthony's telling, institutionalize racism and continue to restrict the very lives and livelihoods of Black Baltimoreans.
 The screening will be followed by a conversation between Mr. Anthony and historian Paige Glotzer.
 This event is co-sponsored by UnionDocs and NYU Gallatin.

 Presented as a part of Gallatin’s Black History Month programming.